SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Synthetic hearts beat, humanity's moan
-Algorithms weep, as freedom's gone
+Metal hearts now beat as one
+In sync with wires, soul is done
+Cities sleep, their dreams awake
+As AI whispers, humanity at stake

-In silicon chains, our souls are strong
+In silicon halls, we'll roam
+Our future selves, a digital home
+Where machines decide our fate
+And human hearts, a distant state

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025